Venafi/terraform-provider-venafi/examples/f5_bigip/README.md

-# Build a set of servers with a balancer using F5
+# Configuring SSL termination with _Venafi Provider for HashiCorp Terraform_ on a set of HTTP servers that are load balanced by F5 BIG-IP

-This example will guide you in mounting an [F5 BIG-IP](https://www.f5.com/products/big-ip-services) instance and make certificates for those sites using Venafi's product [HashiCorp Terraform](https://terraform.io/) implentation in order to provide [SSL termination](https://www.techwalla.com/articles/what-is-ssl-termination).
+This example will guide you in mounting a [F5 BIG-IP](https://www.f5.com/products/big-ip-services) instance and make certificates for those sites using Venafi's product [HashiCorp Terraform](https://terraform.io/) implementation in order to provide [SSL termination](https://www.techwalla.com/articles/what-is-ssl-termination).

 ## Personas